• Skip to primary navigation

 • ×

-This Putong Bigas is a popular Filipino delicacy that is made of slightly fermented rice batter poured into puto molds with banana leaves liners then steamed to deliciousness!
-These simple, soft and fluffy steamed rice cakes are perfect for breakfast, dessert, or midday snack!
+This Putong Bigas Recipe is a popular Filipino delicacy that is made of slightly fermented rice batter poured into puto molds with banana leaves liners and then steamed to deliciousness!

 Love Filipino Rice Desserts?
 Try my Easy Suman Malagkin (Steamed Rice Wrapped in Banana leaves), Biko (Filipino Sweet Sticky Rice), Filipino Champorado (Sweet Rice Porridge), and the classic Maja Blanca!